Goal-Oriented Real-Time Bayesian Inference for Linear Autonomous Dynamical Systems With Application to Digital Twins for Tsunami Early Warning: Abstract

 \section{Abstract}

-We present a goal-oriented framework for constructing digital twins with the following properties: (1)~they employ discretizations of high-fidelity partial differential equation (PDE) models governed by autonomous dynamical systems, leading to large-scale forward problems; (2)~they solve a linear inverse problem to assimilate observational data to infer uncertain model components followed by a forward prediction of the evolving dynamics; and (3)~the entire end-to-end, data-to-inference-to-prediction computation is carried out in real time through a Bayesian framework that rigorously accounts for uncertainties.
-Realizations of such a framework are faced with several challenges that stem from the extreme scale of forward models and, in some cases, slow eigenvalue decay of the parameter-to-observable map.
-In this paper, we introduce a methodology to overcome these challenges by exploiting the autonomous structure of the forward model.
-As a result, we can move the PDE solutions, which dominate the cost for solving the Bayesian inverse problem, to an offline computation and leverage the high-performance dense linear algebra capabilities of GPUs to accelerate the online prediction of quantities of interest.
-We seek to apply this framework to construct digital twins for the Cascadia subduction zone as a means of providing early warning for tsunamis generated by subduction zone megathrust earthquakes.
-To that end, we demonstrate how our methodology can be used to employ seafloor pressure observations, along with the coupled acoustic-gravity wave equations, to infer the earthquake-induced spatiotemporal seafloor motion (discretized with $\mc{O}(10^9)$ parameters) and forward predict the tsunami propagation toward populated regions along coastlines.
-We present results of an end-to-end inference, prediction, and uncertainty quantification for a representative test problem for which this goal-oriented Bayesian inference, based on the discretized full-order model, is accomplished without loss of accuracy in real time, that is, in a matter of seconds.
+We present a goal-oriented framework for constructing digital twins with the following properties: (1)~they employ discretizations of high-fidelity partial differential equation (PDE) models governed by autonomous dynamical systems, leading to large-scale forward problems; (2)~they solve a linear inverse problem to assimilate observational data to infer uncertain model components followed by a forward prediction of the evolving dynamics; and (3)~the entire end-to-end, data-to-inference-to-prediction computation is carried out without approximation and in real time through a Bayesian framework that rigorously accounts for uncertainties.
+Several challenges must be overcome to realize this framework, including the large scale of the forward problem, the high dimensionality of the parameter space, and for a class of problems including those we target, the slow decay of the singular values of the parameter-to-observable map.
+Here we introduce a methodology to overcome these challenges by exploiting the autonomous structure of the forward model to decompose the solution of the inverse problem into a one-time-only offline phase in which the PDE model is solved a limited number of times (equal to the number of sensors), and an online phase that maps well onto GPUs and computes the parameter inference and prediction of quantities of interest in real time, given observational data.
+Our ultimate goal is to apply this framework to construct digital twins for subduction zones, including Cascadia, to provide early warning for tsunamis generated by megathrust earthquakes.
+To this end, we demonstrate how our methodology can be used to employ seafloor pressure observations, along with the coupled acoustic--gravity wave equations, to infer the earthquake-induced spatiotemporal seafloor motion (discretized with $\mathcal{O}(10^9)$ parameters) and forward predict the tsunami propagation.
+We present results of an end-to-end inference, prediction, and uncertainty quantification for a representative test problem with $\mathcal{O}(10^8)$ inversion parameters for which goal-oriented Bayesian inference is accomplished exactly and in real time, that is, in a matter of seconds.